ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/code_qa_and_typing.md

 ::::

 `pre-commit-hooks`
-: We use these basic hooks to check for remaning `git` merge conflict markers in code files (`check-merge-conflicts` hook) and for debugger imports and `breakpoint()` calls (`dubug-statements` hook), which should not end up in code in the repository.
+: We use these basic hooks to check for remaining `git` merge conflict markers in code files (`check-merge-conflicts` hook) and for debugger imports and `breakpoint()` calls (`dubug-statements` hook), which should not end up in code in the repository.